Igsu-Bravo/mirkwood/README.md

 yarn redwood dev
 ```

-Your browser should automatically open to http://localhost:8910 where you'll see the Welcome Page, which links out to a ton of great resources.
+Your browser should automatically open to http://localhost:8910

-> **The Redwood CLI**
+> **Using the Redwood CLI**
 >
 > Congratulations on running your first Redwood CLI command!
 > From dev to deploy, the CLI is with you the whole way.